bijection/smoke.js/README.md

 * numberofparticles — more makes more smoke

 ### party.step(milliseconds)
-redaws the smoke as if `milliseconds` milliseconds have passed
+redraws the smoke as if `milliseconds` milliseconds have passed